 The key to successful manufacturing lies in analyzing your needs and experimenting with different methods.
 This approach ensures you find the most efficient strategy to hit sales goals and consistently satisfy customers.

-Here are six manufacturing processes to consider.
+Here are six manufacturing processes and 14 different techniques to consider.

 What are manufacturing processes?